 t2.medium instances because they only have 2 vCPU and 4GB memory.

 You can read more about how resource allocation works on Kubernetes here.
 If you are unsure which instance type you should select, book a free consultation call with our solution architects.

 The cost of your infrastructure varies entirely on the amount of resources you use.
-By default, clusters provisioned by Porter cost around 200$ on AWS and GCP, and around $100 on Digital Ocean.
+By default, clusters provisioned by Porter cost around $200 per month on AWS and GCP, and around $100 per month on Digital Ocean.